nebfield/snpQT/docs/user-guide/workflows.md

 !!!Note
 	Population stratification is a sample QC step and for this reason it is designed to run between the Sample and Variant QC `--qc` workflows.

-The first step in `--pop_strat` is to prepare and merge 1,000 human genome data with the user's dataset followthing a number of QC steps using `plink2`.
+The first step in `--pop_strat` is to prepare and merge 1,000 human genome data with the user's dataset following a number of QC steps using `plink2`.
 The processing steps for 1,000 human genome data include:

 - Removing sex chromosomes